Germany's IG Metall to deepen ties with U.S. union UAW

 Trade unions are a powerful voice in Germany.
 IG Metall represents employees' interests at all major car makers in Germany and unions sit on the boards of all major companies.
 In the United States unions generally wield far less clout.

-The statement on ties with the UAW comes against the backdrop of the emissions scandal at Volkswagen.
+The ties between the two unions comes against the backdrop of the emissions scandal at VW.

-The German carmaker has opposed a bid by skilled trades workers at its lone U.S. auto assembly plant to be represented by the UAW, saying the timing is bad.
-The vote is due to take place on Dec.
-3 and Dec.
-4. (Reporting by Kirsti Knolle; Editing by Gareth Jones)
+Lemb dismissed the emissions scandal as a problem of management.
+"The employees should not be held hostage," he said.

+(Reporting by Kirsti Knolle in Frankfurt and Tim Ghianni in Spring Hill, Tennessee; Editing by Gareth Jones and Alan Crosby)